 Margin trading in cryptocurrency facilitates borrowing of money against the user’s current coins in order to assist them in carrying out trades in the cryptocurrency market.
-This means that the user can leverage thier current cryptocurrency funds in a lending market to increase their purchasing power.
+This means that the user can leverage their current cryptocurrency funds in the lending market to increase their purchasing power.
 The user, however, has to pay back interest on the loan to the lender and the money borrowed.
-Margin trading in cryptocurrency, therefore, allows a user to make a bigger trades than their current funds would allow, involving far greater expenses and greater risk.
+Margin trading in cryptocurrency, therefore, allows a user to make bigger trades than their current funds would allow, involving far greater expenses and greater risk.

 How does margin trading in cryptocurrency work?

-A user has an option of opening either a short or long position with the leveraged funds.
+A user has the option of opening either a short or long position with leveraged funds.
 A short position entails the user betting on the price of the cryptocurrency going down while a long position involves betting on the price going up.
-If the price goes opposite of the traders bet, they incur a loss but if it goes in the direction they predicted, they make a profit.
+If the price goes the opposite of the traders bet, they incur a loss but if it goes in the direction they predicted, they make a profit.

 After a user borrows funds, they have to pay back the total of the borrowed amount and the applicable interest rates regardless of how the trading goes.
 This means that if the user makes a trade betting that the price will go up but the price of the cryptocurrency instead goes down, they have to pay the incurred interest rates plus the initially borrowed money even though the trading activity was a loss.
 If it happens that the user’s balance falls below the maintenance margin requirement (MMR) as a result of the price of the cryptocurrency following an opposite trend to the one they had initially placed a bet on, the lender will ask for funds from user or automatically begin liquidating user’s assets to recover their funds.
 A cryptocurrency trader has to close their position manually to avoid further losses as well as a margin call by the lender.